I spent 4 days in Lisbon at the beginning of July and fell head over feet for it’s chilled out atmosphere with a cool city edge.

 After a long and leisurely lunch, jump in to one of the tourist Tuk Tuks and take a (probably rather tipsy) tour of the city.
 The Portuguese are a super-friendly bunch, and I’ve no doubt that your driver will be as lovely as ours was – and more than happy to show you all of the local landmarks, sights and selfie-spots your heart desires!

 Head back to your hotel / apartment to freshen up, and put on something suitable for rooftop cocktails, because that’s where you’re going.
-The Bairro Alto 5* Hotel roof boasts some of the best views over the city – if you don’t believe me, check out this virtual tour.
+The Bairro Alto 5* Hotel roof boasts some great views over the city – if you don’t believe me, check out this virtual tour.
 Order a bottle of bubbly and the cheese board – a selection of Rabaçal, Niza and São Jorge cheeses served with apple marmalade and crackers.

 There’s only one thing that can cure a sore head in Lisbon – a large coffee and a box of mini Pastel de Nata (below).
 Head to the closest coffee shop or cafe – they are great wherever you get them from!